-In this article, we will discuss the how to get discount using gst number, impact of discounts under GST, and its eligibility.
+In this article, we will discuss how to get a discount using gst number, the impact of discounts under GST, and its eligibility.

 Here is the treatment of discount HSN code in GST in the previous taxation rule: In the case of excise and service tax, all the discounts are given pre and post-sale are allowed.
 However, in the case of Value Added Tax, there is a different treatment of discount under GST in different states.